 Living shoreline installations will require an individual critical area permit from DHEC OCRM.
+Professional drawings must be included with the permit application.
+For illustrative purposes, please see example drawings: Example Living Shoreline Reef Project.
 Staff are available to assist property owners with the process once you are ready to begin.

 To be eligible for a living shoreline, you must have a parcel or lot that is defined as waterfront property in SC Code of Regulations 30-1.D(54).

 For purposes of these regulations, waterfront property will generally be defined as upland sites where a straight-line extension of both, generally shore perpendicular, upland property lines reaches a navigable watercourse within 1000' of the marsh critical line.
 Waterfront property may also be identified via an approved dock master plan where designated corridors differing from upland property line extensions are delineated.

 To facilitate and streamline the permitting process, a pre-application meeting with DHEC OCRM staff is recommended prior to applying for a critical area permit application.
 The pre-application meeting is an opportunity to discuss the permitting process.
 The pre-application meeting also allows staff to provide the potential applicant with project-specific information and submission requirements.
 To request a pre-application meeting with DHEC OCRM, please contact Blair Williams, Critical Area Permitting Section Manager, at email@example.com.

 All living shoreline applications must demonstrate that they are designed and constructed in a manner that:

 - does not restrict the reasonable navigation or public use of state lands and waters;

 - has minimal effect on natural water movement and in no case prohibits water flow;

 - does not prevent movement of aquatic organisms between the waterbody and the shore;